YU-Zhejian/art_modern/docs/Usage-apb.md

 ## Options

 - `--i-file`: Input file path.
 FASTQ/SAM/BAM files are supported.
-We currently relies on HTSLib to determine file format automatically.
+We currently rely on HTSLib to determine file format automatically.
 See also: [`htsfile(1)`](https://www.htslib.org/doc/htsfile.html).
 - `--i-num_threads`: Number of threads used to decompress BAM input.
 - `--read_len`: Read length.
 For each read, only the first `read_len` bases are used.
 If the read is shorter than `read_len`, only the available bases are used.
 - `--is_pe`: For SAM/BAM input, whether the input is paired-end.